favju/GIS-project/README.md

 # Initialisation

 - Clone the repository
 - Create a secrets.json at Backend/secrets.json
-  '''{
+  '''json
+  {
   "DB_PASSWORD": "yourpassword"
-}'''
+  }
+'''
 - Send an email to julien.favre1@students.hevs.ch or david.gianadda@students.hevs.ch to get the password and replace it in the secrets.json
 - install and launch docker